MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

         ```
 -->
 <!--

-## 8. Convert the test toolkit library and test runner codeunits to AL extension
+## Task 11: Create an extensions for your test libary
 If solution will use Microsoft (1st party) extensions, you will have to convert the test toolkit libraries and test runner code units to AL because these extensions have a dependency on the test toolkit.
 The process is similar to what you did to convert your custom base application to AL.

+1. Create a project the same way as you did for the base application, Task 8, steps 1-5.
+2. Modify the app.json to include a dependency on your custom  base application extension

+    ```
+      "dependencies": [
+        {
+          "appId": "437dbf0e-84ff-417a-965d-ed2bb9650972",
+          "publisher": "Microsoft",
+          "name": "Base Application",
+          "version": "15.0.0.0"
+        }
+      ]
+    ```
+3. Copy all of the AL files for the test library that your generated in Task 5 to the root folder of your test project.

+4. Open the **dotnet.al** file for the project, and make the following changes:

+    - Delete all instances of `Version = '14.0.0.0';` for **Microsoft.Dynamics.Nav** assembly declarations.
+5. Build the project.

+    There is a known issue with the XmlTextReader reference in LibraryVerifyXMLSchema.Codeunit.al

+## 8. Convert the test toolkit library and test runner codeunits to AL extension

 <!--1.
 Create a new [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database.